 Now working alongside Mr. Morgan, Alexander brings with him his own ideas and fresh approach to art, from a theatrical performer’s perspective.
 From stage to television, he creates unique performances mixing media, fine art, music, dance, film, fashion and roller skating.

-Alexander has created a new dance form.
-Rolling Art, combining ballet and club dancing on roller skates.
-Not only has Mr. Alexander been a staple in the New York skate scene, he has appeared at the Metropolitan Pavilion and Hunter College, and has been photographed in The New York Times, The New York Post, and in a new book called SEPT.
+Joseph Alexander and Edward Morgan have created a new dance form.
+Rolling Art, combining classical ballet and club dancing on roller skates with spellbinding choreography and amazing costumes by Edward Morgan.
+Not only has Mr. Alexander been a staple in the New York skate scene, he has appeared at the Metropolitan Pavilion in a Vegan Rock Opera Ballet and at The Danny Kaye Playhouse at Hunter College.
+As Master Of Ceremonies for the hit nightlife event production company Vinyl Nights at Hudson Yards, The 2022 New York City Dance Parade, Flipper’s Roller Boogie Palace at Rockefeller Center and Disco Fever at the Copacabana.
+He has been photographed in The New York Times, The New York Post, and in a new book called SEPT.
 2020 NYC.
-Alexander has been seen abroad in Paris, Belgium, Berlin, and photographs of his roller skating have made it all the way to the SO1 Gallery in Tokyo, Japan and the NowHere Gallery in SoHo, New York.
-Alexander has made television appearances on ABC, WPIX 11, and in Belgium on BE NY.
-Alexander has performed in the North Charleston Arts Fest, Landing On Planet Odds in the Miami Design District, Buro 79 Outdoor Gallery in Wynwood, Hot Honey Sundays Pride Celebration at The Greenpoint Terminal Market in Brooklyn, The 2021 NYC Halloween Parade and a special film with Graffiti Artist ZeFlorist in Miami, Florida.
+Alexander has been seen abroad roller skating in Paris, Belgium, Berlin, and photographs of his roller skating have made it all the way to the SO1 Gallery in Tokyo, Japan and the NowHere Gallery in SoHo, New York.
+Alexander has made television appearances on ABC, WPIX 11, NY1 and in Belgium on BE NY.
+Alexander has also skated in the North Charleston Arts Fest in South Carolina, Landing On Planet Odds in the Miami Design District, Buro 79 Outdoor Gallery in Wynwood, Florida, Hot Honey Sundays Pride Celebration at The Greenpoint Terminal Market in Brooklyn, The 2021 NYC Halloween Parade and a special art film with famed Artist ZeFlorist in Miami, Florida.
+Alexander was also a Celebrity Host, Judge and Performer for Lola Star’s Dreamland Roller Disco at Lakeside Roller Rink.
+You can catch Alexander making special appearances at Nile Rogers’ DiscOasis.
+Alexander has been featured and interviewed by DiscOasis and Rodgers featured Alexander on his personal social media dancing side by side with Alexander to promote Nile’s new DiscOasis opening last year in Los Angeles.
+Because of his spectacular skating, Alexander has also been featured on celebrity Instagram accounts – Michael Rapaport, Sherri Shepherd and the wonderful Mary J. Blige to name a few.
 Alexander is creating a theatrical presentation for the fall of 2022 where skating will take you to another dimension!

 At the moment, he is filming a documentary, The Life of Edward Morgan, and producing The Edith Piaf 100th Anniversary Project. (see Edith Piaf video)